-At Oxbridge Academy, we offer a range of online courses in the fields of Business and Project Management.
-These courses are workplace skills courses, meaning that they are designed to enable you to become a more efficient and effective employee, and to help you make a more valuable contribution in the workplace.
+With Oxbridge Academy, you can study a range of online courses in various fields.
+These courses are workplace skills courses, meaning that they enable you to become a more efficient and effective employee, and they help you to make a more valuable contribution in the workplace.

 Have a look at the list below to see our full range of online courses: